Is Prime Steak Worth It? – Steak Taste Test Challenge!

 If you ever have the opportunity to eat Wagyu steak, you should absolutely do it.

-Now for the taste test challenge!
-Choice vs Prime vs Angus vs Grass-fed
+Taste Test Results: Choice vs Prime vs Angus vs Grass-fed

 For the taste test, I bought 4 boneless ribeye steaks of approximately the same weight, size, and thickness.